-To be able to turn back the clock, erasing all the trauma and damage my child has experienced.
+To have the power to turn back the clock, erasing all the trauma and damage they’ve experienced.
 To wipe away every terrifying memory.
 To make their internal and external scars disappear, including the ones in my own heart.

-2) My child healed completely: physically, emotionally, relationally, and spiritually–no more addiction, damaged body, mental health challenges, or broken relationships–with others or with their Creator.
+2) Complete healing for my chilod: physical, emotional, and spiritual.
+No more addiction, mental health challenges, or broken relationships–with others or with their Maker.

-3) A spiritual awakening for my child that can’t be quenched or dampened by anything or anyone; one that will last for the rest of their life.
+3) A siritual awakening for my child that can’t be quenched or dampened by anything or anyone; one that will last for the rest of their life.

-4) For my child to embrace the dreams their heavenly Father has for them; great purpose for their pain and a compelling reason to live no matter what trials they face in the future.
+4) For my child to embrace the dreams their heavenly Father has for them.
+Purpose for their pain and a compelling reason to live, no matter what trials they may face in the future.

-5) A protective covering to shield them from the destructive plans and schemes of the Evil One.
+5) A protective covering over my child to shield them from the destructive plans and schemes of the Evil One.

-6) The peace of Christ in my heart to accept whatever may happen.
+6) The peace of Christ in my own heart to accept whatever may happen.

-7) Invincible faith that believes as long as they’re still breathing there’s still hope.
+7) Invincible faith that believes as long as my child is still breathing there is still hope.

-8) Strength to persevere, not grow weary or give up. . . for both of us.
+8) Strength to persevere and not grow weary or give up. . . for both of us.

 Too Old For Santa, but . . .

-I’m too big and too old to sit on Santa’s lap these days, but through prayer I can climb up on God’s lap anytime I want.
+I’m too old and too big to sit on Santa’s lap these days, but through prayer I can climb on God’s lap anytime I want.

-I don’t have to go to the mall or wait in a long line (although the lines are probably short this year due to COVID).
+I don’t have pay anything, go to the mall or wait in a long line to tell him what I want.

-I think I’ll write out my wish list today and put it in my God Box.
+I think I’ll record my wish list today and put it in my God Box.
 Do you have a God Box?
-I’ll tell you more about this in my next blog.
+I’ll tell you more about this in my next post.

-Reading this Bible verse has always helped me.
-I hope it will help you as you read it today:
+Reading Philippians 4:6-7 has always helped me when waiting was hard.
+I hope the verses will help you as you read them:

 Do not be anxious about anything, but in everything, by prayer and petition (our personal requests), with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus (Philippians 4:6-7).
+And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

-Dear God, there’s a lot I could put on my Christmas list.
-My wishes would fill the pages of a book if I wrote them all down.
-Please show me how to give my desires to You.
-Fill me with the courage to wait on Your timing.
-Help me trust you with what I don’t understand.
-Remind me this week how much You love me and my child; enough to exchange Your glory for a manger to prove that love.
-You came into our world to die so that I could really live.
-This is my true comfort.
-This is my true joy.
+Let’s Pray: Dear God, there’s a lot we could put on my Christmas wish list.
+If we wrote them all down, our wishes would fill the pages of a long book.
+Please show us how to give our desires to You.
+Fill us with the courage to wait on Your timing.
+Help us trust You with what we don’t understand.
+Remind us this Christmas how much You love us and our children–enough to exchange Your glory for a manger to prove it.
+You came into our world to die so that we could fully live.
+This is our real comfort.
+This is our true joy.
 In the name of Jesus, the Prince of Peace.
 Amen.

 **This is a re-post from my archives.